 Second, my reviews are not what I would call traditional reviews – I don’t give a synopsis and I don’t comment on every single scene.
 Instead, when I watch an episode, I take notes (yes, I actually take notes) and jot down the biggest plot arcs, most interesting or insightful scenes, and best character moments.
 Thus, I only cover what I feel I can make the most commentary on, so that might not include everything that happened in a given episode.
-Sometimes I like to be goofy (I love gifs but try not to weigh my reviews down with them) and sometimes things wax a little deep, serious, or philosophical.
-But I love penning these reviews and I have fun sharing my thoughts, and I hope you have as much fun perusing them.
+Sometimes I like to be goofy (I love gifs but try not to weigh my reviews down with them) and sometimes things wax a little philosophical.
+But I love penning these reviews and I have fun sharing my thoughts, so I hope you have as much fun perusing them.

 So with that out of the way – on to the review!***

 “Damned if You Do”